 Stage one - early reaction to the local skin infection

 Rash - the classical symptom of Lyme disease is a typical rash called erythema migrans.
-However, this does not always occur.
-It may depend on which species of borrelia is involved.
 In the UK, most people with Lyme disease have or have had this rash.
 In the USA, 70% of people with confirmed Lyme disease have the typical erythema migrans rash.

 The rash usually spreads over at least 5 cm but may be much bigger.

 The rash is not usually painful or particularly itchy.
-You may not even notice it if it is on your back.
+It might not be noticed if it is on the back.
 Without treatment, erythema migrans typically fades within 3-4 weeks.
-However, just because the rash fades it does not necessarily mean the infection has cleared from the body.

 Note: many insect bites cause a small red blotchy 'allergic' rash to appear soon after the skin is bitten.
 These soon go away.
 The rash of erythema migrans is different in that it usually develops several days after the bite, lasts for longer and has a typical spreading circular appearance.

 Flu-like symptoms - these occur in about a third of cases.
-Symptoms include tiredness, general aches and pains, headache, high temperature (fever), chills and neck stiffness.
-These symptoms are often mild and go within a few days, even without treatment (but the infection may not have gone).
+Symptoms include tiredness, general aches and pains, red watery eyes, headache, high temperature (fever), chills and neck stiffness.
+These symptoms are often mild and go within a few days, even without treatment.

 In some cases, the infection does not progress any further, even without treatment, as the immune system may clear the infection.
 However, in some cases that are not treated, the disease progresses to stage two.